eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-course.md

 ---
-title: "9 Months In: What We're Doing, Why We're Doing It, and Where We're Headed"
+title: "The Ultimate High School Computer Science Course: What We're Doing, Why We're Doing It, and Where We're Headed"
 author: "Justin Skycak"
 reviewers:
   - "Jason Roberts"